 Facilitate and expedite project progress with support of IB-Lenhardt AG local team and/or partner

-For South Africa we can offer you a short termed tentative offer based upon a submitted Datasheet of the device: firstname.lastname@example.org
+We can offer you a short-termed tentative offer based on a submitted Datasheet of the device:

 Marking of Certification Logo or Number Required?